AWS Elastic Compute Cloud (EC2)#

 Choose an operating system image for the VM#

 Option 1: By default, Lithops uses an Ubuntu 22.04 image.
 In this case, no further action is required and you can continue to the next step.
 Lithops will install all required dependencies in the VM by itself.
-Notice this can consume about 3 min to complete all installations.
+Note this can consume about 3 min to complete all installations.

 Option 2: Alternatively, you can use a pre-built custom image that will greatly improve VM creation time for Lithops jobs.
 To benefit from this approach, navigate to runtime/aws_ec2, and follow the instructions.